A note on Sarnak's density hypothesis for $\textrm{Sp}_4$: Kloosterman sums

 Thus we end up with

-We identify this as a normal Kloosterman sum. \end{proof}
+We identify the remaining $x$-sum as a classical Kloosterman sum.
+The desired estimate follows from standard bounds for the latter. \end{proof}

-\begin{remark} Our method to compute the ramified Kloosterman sums is based on \cite[Section~4]{Man} where the case of Siegel congruence subgroups are treated.
-This method is very direct and applies to any other congruence subgroup (e.g. Klingen congruence subgroup, Borel-type congruence subgroup or principle congruence subgroup).
+\begin{remark} The proof of Lemma~\ref{para_ram_KS} is essentially elementary.
+The same brute force strategy can be applied to any other lattice $\Gamma$ (e.g. Klingen congruence subgroup, Borel-type congruence subgroup or principal congruence subgroup).
 Note that we only perform detailed computations for a restricted range of admissible moduli $c=(c_1,c_2)$.
 It is an interesting problem, which goes beyond the scope of this article, to determine how ramified Kloosterman sums behave for general moduli $c$. \end{remark}